 A student can gain 7 credits throughout laboratory practicals.
 Evaluation of laboratory practicals implies precisely completed experimental part of laboratory practical (maximum of 3.5 grade points) and completed and accepted written report (maximum of 3.5 grade points).

 During laboratory practicals, the oral or written examination of the student can be performed by the teacher.

 Seminars

-Throughout the course, 10 seminars are planned during which students can achieve 9 grade points.
-A student can obtain a maximum of 6 grade points through short written exams and additional 3 grade points through active participation.
+Throughout the course, 11 seminars are planned during which students can achieve 3 grade poipoints through active participation.